 The reality is however, SEO takes time.
 Age of a website plays a factor - the longer a website has been around, the likelier it’ll fare better.
 Content and backlinks also take time as well to build.

 One of the pillars of drawing visitors to your website is by providing visitors with value.
-Nothing does so better than content marketing, which is why it has been dubbed ‘the king’.
+Nothing does so better than content marketing, which is why it has been dubbed ‘the king’ of marketing strategies.

-By producing and publishing good content such as videos and blogs on your social media and website, you’re not only drawing visitors to your website, but also building trust between them.
-While they may not be purchasing anything on the spot, data shows ~ the more someone visits a website, the higher the likelihood of them converting into a paying customer.
+By producing and publishing good content such as videos and blogs on your social media and website, you’re not only drawing visitors to your website, but also building trust among them.
+While they may not be purchasing anything on the spot, data shows that the more someone visits a website, the higher the likelihood of them converting into a paying customer.

 The key is to actively build trust.
 That means no hard selling through your content, rather, aim to educate and entertain.